 You can study pretty much anything and everything at Notre Dame!
-The University offers over 75 majors in its Arts and Letters, Business, Science, Engineering, Architecture, and (most recently) Global Affairs schools.
+The University offers approximately 75 degree programs across its Arts and Letters, Business, Science, Engineering, Architecture, and Global Affairs schools.
 Notre Dame is particularly known for Finance, Business, Marketing, and pre-med programs.
-Double majoring is also an option, and there are also concentrations, supplementary majors, and minors offered within each specific department.
+Students can also double major or complete associated concentrations, supplementary majors, and minors offered within each specific department.

 Notre Dame students are set up for success.
-98% are placed in a job come graduation and 95% graduation.
-Support as a graduate is also abundant for the Fighting Irish Alum..
-93% are accepted into law school and roughly 87% pre-med majors get into med school.
+98% of graduates are placed in careers, graduate schools, or service opportunities within six months of graduating.
+Support as a graduate is also abundant for the Fighting Irish Alum, 90% are accepted into law school and roughly 80% of pre-med majors get into med school.

 Should I apply Restrictive Early Action or Regular Decision?

-You should apply to Notre Dame whenever your application is at the highest quality and at the time that makes the most sense for you.
-You can apply Restrictive Early Action by November 1, which means you can’t apply Early Action or Early Decision (binding Early Action) elsewhere.
+You should apply to Notre Dame whenever your application is of the highest quality and at the time that makes the most sense for you.
+If you apply Restrictive Early Action by November 1, you can not apply Early Decision elsewhere.
+It is not a requirement to attend Notre Dame if admitted Restrictive Early Action.
 You also have the option to apply Regular Decision by January 1.
-Make sure you spend as much time as needed to edit and polish your application so that it is at the highest quality possible before you hit submit.
+Make sure you spend as much time as needed to edit and polish your application so that it is of the highest quality possible before you hit submit.

-Additionally, Notre Dame is need blind meaning only academics and non academic experiences are factored into decision making (not financial circumstances).
+Notre Dame admitted 3,412 of the 26,504 students who applied to the class of 2026, yielding a 13% acceptance rate.
+Additionally, Notre Dame is need-blind, meaning only academics and nonacademic experiences are factored into decision-making (not financial circumstances).